gcc-mirror/gcc/gcc/config/aarch64/aarch64.md

    ; Indicates that the predicate is known to be a PTRUE.
    (SVE_KNOWN_PTRUE 1)])

+;; These constants are used as a const_int in predicated SVE FP arithmetic ;; to indicate whether the operation is allowed to make additional lanes ;; active without worrying about the effect on faulting behavior.
+(define_constants
+  [; Indicates either that all lanes are active or that the instruction may ; operate on inactive inputs even if doing so could induce a fault.
+   (SVE_RELAXED_GP 0)

+   ; Indicates that some lanes might be inactive and that the instruction ; must not operate on inactive inputs if doing so could induce a fault.
+   (SVE_STRICT_GP 1)])

 ;; If further include files are added the defintion of MD_INCLUDES ;; must be updated.